25 Team Productivity Automation Statistics

 15. Sales automation improves productivity by 14.5%

 Nucleus Research found that sales automation tools increase productivity by 14.5%.
-This benefit of increased output creates compelling ROI for sales teams.
-Automated lead routing, follow-up sequences, and data entry free salespeople to focus on relationship building.
+That kind of output makes for a compelling ROI on a sales team.
+Automated lead routing, follow-up sequences, and data entry free salespeople up to build relationships.

 16. 82% of sales teams report more time for customer relationships

-When sales teams implement automation, 82% report having more time available for customer relationship building.
-This shift from administrative tasks to revenue-generating activities drives both quota attainment and customer satisfaction.
-Automation handles the routine while humans handle the nuanced.
+When sales teams automate, 82% report having more time for building customer relationships.
+Trading admin work for revenue-generating activity helps both quota attainment and customer satisfaction.
+Automation takes the routine, and people take the work that needs judgment.

 17. 14% increase in sales quota attainment with workflow automation